ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 A. Sorry, this plugin is available for use only on self-hosted (WordPress.ORG) websites.

 = Q. Can I use this plugin on my language? =
 A. Yes.
 This plugin is ready for translation and has already been translated into several languages.
 But If your language is not available then you can make one.
 The POT file is included and placed in the "`languages`" folder.
-Just send the PO file to us at the arthurgareginyan@gmail.com and we will include this translation within the next plugin update.
+Just [send the PO file to us](https://www.spacexchimp.com/contact.html) and we will include this translation within the next plugin update.
 Many of plugin users would be delighted if you share your translation with the community.
 Thanks for your contribution!

 = Q. How does it work? =
 A. Simply go to the plugin settings page, place your scripts in the field and click the "Save changes" button.
 Enjoy the result of applying your scripts.
 It's that simple!
-You can find the plugin settings page at "`WP Admin Panel`" -> "`Settings`" -> "`Scripts Inserter`".
+You can find the plugin settings page at "`WordPress Admin Area`" -> "`Settings`" -> "`Scripts Inserter`".

 = Q. How much of scripts I can enter in the field? =
 A. We don't limit the number of characters.

 = Q. Does this plugin requires any modification of the theme? =
 A. Absolutely not.
-This plugin is configurable entirely from the plugin settings page that you can find in the Admin Panel of your WordPress website.
+This plugin is configurable entirely from the plugin settings page that you can find in the Admin Area of your WordPress website.

 = Q. Does this require any knowledge of HTML or CSS? =
 A. This plugin can be configured with no knowledge of HTML or CSS, using an easy-to-use plugin settings page.
 But you need to know the HTML or CSS in order to add/remove/modify the HTML or CSS code by using this plugin.

-= Q. Can I add my script to a specific page of the website of the creator? =
+= Q. Can I add my script to a specific page of my website? =
 A. For now, this plugin does not have an option to apply the custom scripts only on specific pages.
 I plan to add this feature soon.
 But for now in order to apply your script only on specific pages of your website, you need to wrap your script in a PHP code that will determine the page you want.
 You need something like this:

 `function my_custom_script() {

     // Stop the function if this is not the Home page of website